Home/ Blog/ Preventive Care/

 Early symptoms worsen in the middle stage of the disease.
 A person may forget important events in their life, become moody, or get confused about where they are.
 As a result, they may get lost in familiar areas.
 Behavioral changes are also common.
 A person may become suspicious or start repeating behaviors like hand wringing.
 The middle stage can last for years, and the person will need higher levels of care as the disease progresses.

-Stage 4: Moderate Alzheimer's
+Stage 4: Mild Alzheimer's disease

 An older senior woman looks sad though blinds-6.jpeg

-Common Difficulties of Moderate Alzheimer's
+Common difficulties of mild Alzheimer's disease

 • Difficulty with simple math